Childcare Team Associate

 Job requirements:

-• Two years minimum of professional experience in childcare.
+• Two years minimum of professional experience in childcare, particularly with infants and young children.

 • First Aid, CPR, and AED certification up to date.